antrea-io/antrea/docs/antrea-network-policy.md

 A ClusterGroup (CG) CRD is a specification of how workloads are grouped together.
 It allows admins to group Pods using traditional label selectors, which can then be referenced in ACNP in place of stand-alone `podSelector` and/or `namespaceSelector`.
+In addition to `podSelector` and `namespaceSelector`, ClusterGroup also supports the following ways to select endpoints:

-In addition, ClusterGroup also supports Pod grouping by `serviceReference`.
+- Pod grouping by `serviceReference`.
 ClusterGroup specified by `serviceReference` will contain the same Pod members that are currently selected by the Service's selector.
+- `ipBlock` or `ipBlocks` to share IPBlocks between ACNPs.
+- `childGroups` to select other ClusterGroups by name.

 ClusterGroups allow admins to separate the concern of grouping of workloads from the security aspect of Antrea-native policies.
 It adds another level of indirection allowing users to update group membership without having to update individual policy rules.
-In addition to specifying label selectors to group workloads, admins can create a ClusterGroup to share IPBlocks.
-An `ipBlock` selector may not be specified with a `podSelector` and `namespaceSelector`, i.e. a single ClusterGroup can either group workloads or share IPBlocks.
-A ClusterGroup is cluster scoped resource and therefore can only be set in an Antrea ClusterNetworkPolicy's `appliedTo` and `to`/`from` peers.

 ### The ClusterGroup resource